 - Preheat oven to 350 F.

-- In a small saucepan, melt the butter, add minced garlic and cook on a medium low heat for about 1 minutes or until butter starts to bubble.
-Remove from the heat, set aside for 5 minutes to allow the garlic infuse the butter.
+- In a small saucepan, melt the butter, add minced garlic, and cook on medium-low heat for about 1 minute or until the butter bubbles.
+Remove from the heat and set aside for 5 minutes to allow the garlic to infuse the butter.
 Discard garlic from the butter.

 - Place Sea Bass Fillets on a previously greased baking dish, sprinkle with salt and pepper.

 - In a small bowl, mix breadcrumbs, lemon zest, and chopped thyme. together the

 - Spread the breadcrumb mixture all over the fish.
 Pour over an infused butter to cover all the fish's surfaces evenly.
 Bake for 15 min, until fish is cooked through.